swyxio/swyxdotio/content/writing/nontechnical/product/keyboard-first/keyboard-first.md

 - Slack
 - https://getcommande.com/ (open any document)

-Slack calls it a quick switcher, Linear calls it a Feature Spotlight (after mac osx), Height calls it Height command
+Slack calls it a quick switcher, Linear calls it a Feature Spotlight (after mac osx), Height calls it Height command.

 I recently prototyped an Omnibox for Netlify:

 ![omnibox](/assets/netlify-omnibox.gif)

 I like this UI paradigm a lot.
 I think speed is only one factor of what it offers.
 It also offers "constant time execution".
-In that whatever I want to do, I don't have to remember or look up what the precise command is, I can just punch in Cmd+K, type in what I want, and hope that the omnibox
+In that whatever I want to do, I don't have to remember or look up what the precise command is, I can just punch in Cmd+K, type in what I want, and hope that the omnibox has what you want.

 They discussed:

 - the difference between **tool time** and **task time**.
 This is why the "Superhuman of blogging" probably won't work.
 - focus on where speed improvement will be noticeable
 - We moved away from CLI (as well as chatbots) because of discoverability
-- is it just power users? what happens to IA?
+- is it just power users? what happens to IA (Information Architecture - organizing your app's features in a menu and making them easy to find)?
 - Slack has a mix of tool and task time, bc chats are quick and multiple ongoing.
   - Slack's IA is dead simple
   - Intercom has messages and inbox and submenus, its much more complex